Inefficient Market Launches Premium Service: Undiscovered Opportunities

 Why am I doing this?

 Let me start by saying that I’ve never been a big fan of subscription services.
 I’ve always felt that investors who are worth their salt and are successful at making money don’t need to sell their advice.
-So when Seeking Alpha first approached me about doing starting a service on Marketplace, I was a little undecided.
+So when Seeking Alpha first approached me about starting a service on Marketplace, I was a little undecided.
 But I'm now excited to offer Undiscovered Opportunities, my new service on Seeking Alpha's Marketplace.
 Because at the end of the day, I love what I do.
 And I really love talking about it.
 This service will allow me to share a lot more of my trading ideas than was previously possible on the standard SA platform.

 I also trade for a living.
 I’m not working a 9-to-5 and moonlighting as an investment expert.
 I trade for myself with my own capital on the line.
 I eat what I kill.
 So when I recommend an idea, it’s something I have a vested interest in seeing succeed.
 I’ve never understood how anyone can recommend buying a stock when they haven’t even put their own money into it.
 And I’ve had a good run doing it too.
 Since I started doing this full-time in 2011 my portfolio has been up on average over 50% per year, or roughly 1,800% from 2011-present, pre-tax.
 (Disclaimer: Past performance is not a guarantee of future results.)